Procedural Direction PIC7 – Appeals, reviews, reconsiderations and correction of obvious errors in medical disputes

 34. An application for review of a medical assessment must be made within 28 days after the parties to the medical dispute were issued with the original certificate for the medical assessment for which the review is sought (section 63 of 1999 Act; section 7.26 of the 2017 Act).

-37. A medical assessment may not be referred for review on more than one occasion.
+37. A medical assessment may not be referred for review on more than one occasion under the 2017 Act.

 Lodgment and service

-(a) the decision of the single medical assessor that is the subject of the application for review, and
+(a) include details of the decision of the single medical assessor that is the subject of the application for review;

-38. A sealed copy of the application must be served on the other parties within 7 days of lodgemnt of the application.
+41. A sealed copy of the application must be served on the other parties within 7 days of lodgment of the application.

-39. The respondent may lodge and serve a sealed copy of the reply to the application within 21 days of being served with the application.
+42. The respondent may lodge and serve a sealed copy of the reply to the application within 21 days of being served with the application.
 Any reply must include a paginated and indexed bundle of documents, not otherwise included in the initial bundle, and submissions.
 The reply must include a response to the reasons given in the application.